jpaulm/fbp-tutorial-filter-file/README.md

 ![Counter](docs/counter.png)

 As you have probably figured out, the counter *creates* a count IP and sends it out.

+You will have noticed that port `OUT` is marked *optional*.  `Counter` tests if this port is connected - and, if not, it discards IPs that are sent to this port.